Skip to content

 locus-tag

-• GIL-Free Execution: Releases the Python Global Interpreter Lock (GIL) during detection to enable true multi-threaded applications.
+• Parallel Execution: Releases the Python GIL during detection to allow multi-threaded use.

-• Memory Efficient: Uses bumpalo arena allocation to achieve zero heap allocations in the detection hot-path.
+• Memory: Uses bumpalo arena allocation for zero heap allocations in the detection loop.

-• Advanced Pose Estimation: High-precision 6-DOF recovery using IPPE-Square or weighted Levenberg-Marquardt with corner uncertainty modeling.
+• Solvers: 6-DOF recovery using IPPE-Square or weighted Levenberg-Marquardt with corner uncertainty.

 Detector Recall RMSE